 - don’t apply for any jobs you’re told about

 - don’t take part in any interviews you’re invited to

 - don’t go to any training booked for you or take part in employment schemes

 - leave your last job or training without good reason or because of your behaviour

 Contact Jobcentre Plus as soon as possible if any of these apply to you.
 You may be able to keep your payment if you have good reason.

 You’ll be told how long your payment will be stopped for.
 It could be between 4 weeks and 156 weeks (about 3 years).

 Find out more about how long your JSA payment could be stopped for.

 If your payment is stopped, you should keep looking for work.
 Your benefit payment could be stopped for longer if you don’t.

-You should contact your local council immediately if you claim housing benefit or council tax reduction.
+You should contact your local council immediately.
 They’ll tell you what to do to continue getting support.